aisha-aljabri/intro-web3/README.md

 ### Install Dependencies
-web3:
+web3:<br>
  `npm install web3`

-ganache-cli:
+ganache-cli:<br>
  `npm install -g ganache-cli`

 ### Run the code
-From a command line, navigate to your project folder and start ganache cli:
+From a command line, navigate to your project folder and start ganache cli:<br>
  `ganache-cli`

-Open a new command window from the command line and run your code:
+Open a new command window from the command line and run your code:<br>
  `node app.js`